 The United States established diplomatic relations with Jamaica in 1962 following its independence from the United Kingdom.
-The United States and Jamaica maintain close and productive relations.
-The two countries enjoy a close friendship based on trust and mutual interest, strengthened by people-to-people ties and a vibrant Jamaican-American community.
-The United States and Jamaica collaborate within the Caribbean Basin Security Initiative to foster a safer and more secure environment and increased prosperity and stability for both countries.
-They work together to promote sustainable economic development, including through the Caribbean IdEA Marketplace.
-This is a business competition that connects local entrepreneurs with members of the Caribbean diaspora, with the goal of forming new partnerships that will create jobs and economic opportunities in the region.
+The United States and Jamaica maintain strong and productive relations, based on trust and mutual interest.
+This close friendship is built on a foundation of people-to-people ties and a vibrant Jamaican-American community.
+The United States and Jamaica foster prosperity and stability for both countries within the Caribbean Basin Security Initiative (CBSI).

 U.S. Assistance to Jamaica

-The United States seeks to strengthen its partnership with Jamaica by providing assistance to address key social issues that contribute to high levels of violent crime and transnational criminal activity.
-Priority goals include reducing corruption; promoting greater transparency and good governance; fostering Jamaican participation in regional security efforts; strengthening basic education; and increasing adaptation to climate change.
+The United States provides key assistance to Jamaica to help counter violent crime and transnational criminal activity.
+The partnership focuses on reducing corruption; increasing transparency and good governance; fostering Jamaican participation in regional security efforts; strengthening basic education; and increasing adaptation to climate change.
 Regional HIV/AIDS and security programs complement U.S. assistance.

 Jamaica's Membership in International Organizations

-Jamaica and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, International Monetary Fund, World Bank, and World Trade Organization.
+Jamaica and the United States belong to a number of the same international organizations, including the United Nations (UN), Organization of American States (OAS), International Monetary Fund (IMF), World Bank (WB), and World Trade Organization (WTO).

 Jamaica maintains an embassy in the United States at 1520 New Hampshire Avenue NW, Washington, DC 20036 (tel.
 202-452-0660).